 Although it is possible, in some cases, to have an arbitration clause invalidated or to appeal an adverse decision, in most cases, you are stuck with arbitration.
 That is not necessarily a problem, because arbitration tribunals are typically fair.
 And just because you signed an arbitration clause doesn’t mean you can’t still try to negotiate a private settlement of your claim.
 You can bring a lawyer with you and we can help you negotiate or, if necessary, arbitrate.

 At E. Stewart Jones Hacker Murphy, we fight to win.
 Our record of victory at trial is so successful that most defendants don’t dare risk a trial – which is precisely why most of our personal injury clients receive out-of-court settlements.
-If you have been injured in a slip and fall accident, contact us online or call one of our offices in Troy, Albany, Saratoga or Latham.
+If you have been injured in a slip and fall accident, contact us online or call one of our offices in Troy, Albany, Saratoga or Schenectady.
 We charge no upfront fees, and you will owe us nothing, ever, until and unless we win your case.